 After the first coat of shellac dries, lightly sand with 400-grit sandpaper.
 Wipe off the white residue and apply a second coat.
 Repeat until the desired number of coats have been applied.

 This direct application will result in a high-gloss finish.
 If a less glossy, satin finish is preferred, try buffing out the final coat with some 0000 steel wool and (non-silicon based) paste wax.
 Lightly work the wax over the finish until it is thoroughly covered.
-Allow the wax to dry, then wipe off and buff to a lustrous finish.
+Allow the wax to dry and then wipe off and buff to a lustrous finish.

 Brushes can be easily cleaned after applying shellac with alcohol, as this will effectively cut the shellac until the brush is clean.
 The alkaline ammonia dissolves the shellac quickly and easily.
 After the shellac is completely gone, wash the brush with soap and warm water to keep the bristles soft.
 Dry the bristles and store the brush in the container in which it came.